Any time a term receives a footnote in one of my newsletters, I also put it here! These are my personal definitions, so do with that what you will.

 C

-Canon: Something considered by the fandom as confirmed, like a couple who actually ends up together in the book 1, 2
+Canon: Something considered by the fandom as confirmed in the original content matter, like a couple who actually date in a book or a character who actually dies a movie 1, 2, 3

 Cap: Not true 1